 Call them to order in advance at 302-260-7123, or order online using their iPhone app.
 Click here to download it.

-The bathrooms are new, of course, so they are still shiny by definition.
-I hope they keep them up.
-The bathrooms get an extra point because of the fun, high-velocity hand dryers (Xlerator) and the hi-tech water-saving commodes.
-Even if you're not that much of a tree-hugger, you've got to appreciate the technology.
-An infrared beam times how long you spend in front of (or on) the device, and then, using that information, assumes the fairly obvious scenarios.
+The bathrooms get an extra half-star because of the fun, high-velocity hand dryers (Xlerator) and the hi-tech water-saving commodes.
+Even if you’re not that much of a tree-hugger, you’ve got to appreciate the technology.
+An infrared beam times how long you spend in front of (or on) the device, and then, using that information, assumes the fairly obvious scenario.
 It then flushes accordingly.
-Y'gotta love it.
+Y’gotta love it.
 I want one for my car.

 Chipotle is open 11 ’til 10, 7 days.
 Like most bigger chains, they will probably maintain those hours throughout the off-season.
 But ya never know, so give ’em a call.
 (L., D.) Price range: Inexpensive.

 By the way, Chipotle has always been known for its sense of humor.
-Click here for a particularly hilarious seatback card containing ordering instructions.
+Sign up for their emails for an occasional chuckle.